A Businesswoman for Washington

 A Job for Everyone

 Every able-bodied citizen should be working in a job that pays a decent, livable wage with benefits.
 Too many industries have loopholes and are not paying their fair share, while small businesses are shouldering the burden of high taxes and increasing employee expenses.
-We must be wise with our tax dollars; investing in projects and communities that will create jobs and lead to growth and development.
+We must be wise with our tax dollars-- investing in projects and communities that will create jobs and lead to growth and development.
 Strengthening our workforce is a top priority and by offering employer-paid training and education grants for adults, we will allow people to gain the skills they need to secure a better-paying job, therefore contributing back to the tax system.
 There are jobs available, but we don’t have the ready workforce to fill them.
 We must make apprenticeship programs accessible and affordable, knowing that the outcome will increase and strengthen the job market and our economy.

 Rebuilding the Middle Class is my top priority.
 Business and individual tax reforms are necessary to both simplify our tax code and provide a growth-driven, more fair system.
 It is not fair when a small company pays a 35% rate while another major corporation pays below 10% or nothing.
-There are several current sections of the tax code that need extending or will be eliminated, therefore negatively impacting job growth.
-Small businesses are restricted with respect to ownership and shareholders, and need relief to gain more capital for job creation.
+There are several current sections of the tax code that need extending or they will be eliminated, therefore negatively impacting job growth.
+Small businesses are restricted with respect to ownership and shareholders, needing relief to gain more capital for job creation.
 There are no easy solutions with respect to taxes, but Congress has a duty to put the citizens and job creators first, above all special interest groups when making reforms to our tax code.
 We must never default on our debt, but must find ways to become more efficient and reduce the tax burden on the middle class.

 Action must be taken to encourage entrepreneurship which is being stifled because of high tax rates and healthcare costs.
 Incentives for innovators, entrepreneurs and small businesses will grow the real engine of our economy.

-When a young adult graduates from high school, they should be prepared for higher education or a technical career that includes training and apprenticeship.
-When a young person completes his or her post-secondary education and begins their adult life saddled with debt, our system is broken.
-Education is an investment in our future and we must hold our institutions accountable, while making sure that every student and every family is able to afford to pursue their dreams.
+When a young adult graduates from high school, he or she should be prepared for higher education or a technical career that includes training and apprenticeship.
+When a young person completes his or her post-secondary education and begins adult life saddled with debt, our system is broken.
+Education is an investment in our future and we must hold our institutions accountable, while making sure that every student and every family is able to afford to pursue dreams.
 Our education budget should be centered on affordability and accountability.
 Teachers should be free to teach and students should have gained value from their education.
 I will listen to the teachers and educators who are experts in education, not bureaucrats who have another agenda.
 We must get this right.

 Protecting Medicare without turning it into a voucher program is a top priority for me.
 I will not support privatizing Medicare and we should increase the buying power of the Medicare system to leverage cost savings, particularly with pharmaceuticals.
 Big pharma has lobbied to keep costs high and restrict Washington from negotiating for lower drug costs.
 I will work to help bring down costs and protect our seniors from any changes to Medicare that puts them at risk.